Abraham-LoGa/books-search-system/README.md

-# Products Search Engine
+# Books Search System
-The following repository hosts a RESTFul API project designed with Python to enhance product search functionality in e-commerce applications.
-The main objective is to offer a fast, scalable, and easy-to-integrate backend solution that allows users to find products accurately and relevantly.
+This repository hosts a RESTful API built with Python to enhance the book search functionality for a bookstore application.
+The main objective is to provide a fast, scalable, and easy-to-integrate backend solution that delivers accurate and relevant search results.